Smartwatches With Health Metrics – Learn What They Are & Do

 Blood Pressure Monitoring

-Monitoring blood pressure is pretty new to the smartwatch world.
+Monitoring blood pressure is relatively new to the smartwatch world.
 What a significant advancement this has been for many people.
 Being able to track blood pressure outside of the doctor’s office is so convenient.

 Many people, including about ⅓ of all Americans, suffer from hypertension (high blood pressure).
 Hypertension has been linked with heart disease, strokes, kidney disease, and other disorders when it isn’t adequately managed.

-Temperature
+Temperature Monitoring

 Temperature readings allow your body temperature to be detected by an algorithm and then analyzed to give you the output.